Auto-Rig

 Twist

-Twist and secondary controllers are exportable to Fbx, recommended for best export compatibility.
+Twist and secondary controllers are exportable to FBX/GLTF

 One secondary controller per twist bone, consequently up to 6 per limb.